-There are no apparent benefits of the WRF runs visible compared to EURO-CORDEX RCMs.
-This suggests that neither the increased grid resolution nor the model setup have a decisive effect on the reproduction on the number of heat wave days.
-In fact, the WRF@15 km performed better than its 5 km counterpart, which further underlines that the grid resolution might play a less important role for this aspect.
-REMO is the RCM with the overall best performance due to the best values in all regards (Table 2), COSMO-CLM performed worst.
+There are no apparent benefits of the WRF runs compared to the EURO-CORDEX RCMs.
+This suggests that neither the increased grid resolution nor the model setup has a decisive effect on the reproduction of the number of heat wave days.
+In fact, WRF@15 km performed better than its 5 km counterpart, which further underlines that the grid resolution might play a less important role for this aspect.
+REMO is the RCM with the best overall performance as it has the best values in all regards (Table 2); COSMO-CLM performed the worst.